 The amazing city of Mumbai is home to three UNESCO World Heritage Sites.
-From ancient Buddhist temples to Victorian-era colonial buildings, the World Heritage Sites of Mumbai are an interesting and varied bunch.
+From ancient Buddhist temples to Victorian-era colonial buildings, the World Heritage Sites in Mumbai are an interesting and varied bunch.
 To find out more about the UNESCO Sites in Mumbai, read on for our guide!

 Victorian Gothic and Art Deco Ensembles of Mumbai – World Heritage Site